 Me: “Oh shit…I left my keys inside the apartment.”

 Leaving keys in your house in Chicago is much different from leaving them in your house in Texas.
-In Texas, I could call my best friend Heather, who has a spare, or break-in through the window because I actually have experience in that.
-However, in Chicago, there is no best friend or first floor window.
+In Texas, I could call a friend, who has a spare, or break-in through the window because I actually have experience in that.
+However, in Chicago, there is no friend or first floor window.
 There is a mid- rise, two locked doors and three deadbolts.

 Me: “Hi Emir, this is Ashley from unit 678.
 I left my keys in the apartment.
 How do we handle this?”